How ALUNBRIG® (brigatinib) May Help as Your First Targeted Treatment for ALK+ Metastatic Non-Small Cell Lung Cancer

 • 58% of patients in the study had never smoked

-Patients taking ALUNBRIG went twice as long without their disease getting worse or spreading versus those taking crizotinib
+Patients taking ALUNBRIG lived twice as long without their disease getting worse or spreading versus those taking crizotinib

 BLINDED INDEPENDENT REVIEW COMMITTEE RESULTS